lkk688/AutonomousSystem/docker/dockerreadme.md

 after you
 Re-enter a container: use the command "docker exec -it container_id /bin/bash" to get a bash shell in the container.

+Popular Docker commands:
-Stop a running container: docker stop container_id Stop all containers not running: docker container prune Delete docker images: docker image rm dockerimageid
+ * Stop a running container: docker stop container_id
+ * Stop all containers not running: docker container prune
+ * Delete docker images: docker image rm dockerimageid

 ## Container Installation
 Check the Docker section for detailed information.